The Education Pipeline: How Art Schools Reproduce the Hierarchy

 The analysis above addresses the American MFA system in detail.
 The MME will be on the Iberian Peninsula, in a context where the Portuguese and Spanish art education systems operate differently.
 Neither the Portuguese nor the Spanish system uses the “terminal degree” language of the CAA in the same way.
 Portuguese art education is organized through the universities (Universidade de Lisboa’s Faculdade de Belas-Artes, the Universidade do Porto, the Escola Superior de Artes e Design) and the polytechnics, offering degrees at the licenciatura (bachelor’s) and mestrado (master’s) levels under the Bologna Process framework.
 Spanish art education follows a similar structure, with the Facultades de Bellas Artes at universities including the Universidad Complutense de Madrid, the Universidad de Barcelona, and the Universidad del País Vasco.

 Mosaic is not a primary studio concentration in these programs either.
-The Escola de Artes Decorativas António Arroio in Lisbon offers vocational training in azulejo (tile) production and restoration — a tradition of enormous cultural significance to Portugal — but this is vocational training, not a fine art degree program.
+The Escola Artística António Arroio in Lisbon — founded as a decorative arts school, and still the institution through which ceramics and the azulejo tradition are taught — offers that training at the secondary-vocational level — a tradition of enormous cultural significance to Portugal — but this is vocational training, not a fine art degree program.
 The distinction the Portuguese educational system draws between fine art (belas artes) and decorative arts (artes decorativas) replicates the same hierarchy as the American system, through different institutional architecture.

 The practical consequence for the MME is that the institution’s education program cannot assume that the Iberian art education landscape is less exclusionary toward mosaic than the American one — only that it is exclusionary in different ways.
 A full analysis of the Iberian context, including the specific credentialing barriers facing mosaic practitioners in Portugal and Spain, and the MME’s positioning relative to the existing vocational and fine art education infrastructure, will be required as the education program is developed.